seal-codes/pitch/pages/01-title.md

 <!--
 Thank you for your time today.
 I want to talk about something we all engage in every single moment of our lives: human interaction.
 And at the heart of every interaction lies one fundamental element - trust.
 Today I'll show you how we're bringing that trust back to our digital world with seal.codes.

+[SHORT VERSION] At the heart of every human interaction lies trust.
+Today I'll show you how we're bringing that trust back to our digital world with seal.codes.
 -->